 Health outcomes for Australians in rural and remote areas remain poorer than for their counterparts in metropolitan areas, and eye care access can be limited in rural and remote areas.
 To improve access to optometry services for those in rural, remote and some regional areas, the Association lobbies for incentives and initiatives to encourage and support the practise of rural optometry and for the ongoing funding of, and improvement to, visiting optometry service schemes.

 There is an established 'gap' in eye health outcome and access to primary eye care for Indigenous Australians compared to non-Indigenous Australians.
-The Association recognises 'closing the gap' in eye health as an important goal, and works in collaboration with its Aboriginal and Torres Strait Islander Eye Health Working Group and Vision 2020 Australia to advocate for policy contexts to support sustainable model of eye care for Aboriginal and Torres Strait Islander Australians.
+The organisation recognises 'closing the gap' in eye health as an important goal, and works in collaboration with its Aboriginal and Torres Strait Islander Eye Health Working Group and Vision 2020 Australia to advocate for policy contexts to support sustainable model of eye care for Aboriginal and Torres Strait Islander Australians.

 Cost can be a significant barrier to patient access to care.
 Optometry has been included under Medicare since 1975 and therapeutically - endorsed optometrists are able to prescribe medicines most of which are subsidised by the Government through the Pharmaceutical Benefits Scheme (PBS).
-To minimise the impact of financial barriers on patients accessing care, the Association continues to advocate for relevant consultations and medicines to be subsidised by the Government.
+To minimise the impact of financial barriers on patients accessing care, the organisation continues to advocate for relevant consultations and medicines to be subsidised by the Government.